EpicEric/sandhole/book/src/compiling_from_source.md

 scp target/release/sandhole user@sandhole.com:/usr/local/bin/sandhole
 ```

-If you're compiling on the machine that's running Sandhole, you can install it directly with `cargo install`.
+If you're compiling on the machine that'll be running Sandhole, you can install it directly with `cargo install`.
 This should also add `sandhole` to your `PATH`:

 ```bash
 cargo install --git https://github.com/EpicEric/sandhole